eastgenomics/Haemonc_requests/DI-1801/README.md

 ```

 ### Merge sample info
-We need to merge in the clinical data (patient IDs, cancer types etc.) so that we can generate
+We need to merge in the clinical data (patient IDs, cancer types etc.) from Genie for each sample so that we can generate
 count information.
 Example command:
 ```